guettli/programming-guidelines/README.md

 I have three mail accounts:

 -   personal mails (family, friends, ...)
--   work related mails
+-   work-related mails
 -   mailing lists

 Maybe you love your job.
 But your job is not your family.
-It is a kind of mental hygiene to keep this seperated.
+It is a kind of mental hygiene to keep this separated.

 ### Clean up your desk

 Don't forget to clean your desk.
 I don't write this here because I do it often and with joy.
-No, excat the opposite.
+No, exactly the opposite.
 I write it down since I want to push myself.

 Don't look at all these things on your desk at once.
 Start on the left side take the first thing.
 Where is the best place for this thing single thing?
 Unsure?
 Why not throw it in the trash can?
-If you are unsure put it at least in box behind a closed cabinet door.
+If you are unsure put it at least in a box behind a closed cabinet door.
 Some month later you might be able to throw it in the garbage.

 Then wipe the dust.